TikTok Tips & Strategies

 • Don't Ask for Verification Publicly: Never ask for the blue check in your bio, in video comments, or in DMs to TikTok.
 The process is handled internally, and asking publicly can be seen as undermining authenticity.

-• Don't Use Follower-Growth Services: Any service that promises to grow your follower base will do the exact opposite.
-It will result in an account filled with fake or inactive accounts, risk a ban, and will make it impossible for your account to ever be verified.
-It will hurt your engagement, which is also a critical factor in getting the blue check.
-TikTok's algorithm is very good at detecting this type of activity.
+• Don't Use Follower-Growth Services: Any service promising to grow your follower count will do the opposite.
+It results in an account filled with fake or inactive accounts, risking a ban, and making verification impossible.
+It also harms your engagement, which is a critical factor for the blue check.
+TikTok's algorithm is very good at detecting this activity.

 • Don't Stray Far From Your Core Niche: You're an artist.
 Your audience follows you because of that.
-Don't confuse them with disparate and unrelated content.
-That doesn't help build up your brand, and it could very well cause you to lose followers.
+Avoid confusing them with disparate and unrelated content.
+This won't help build your brand and might cause you to lose followers.

 Final Thoughts

-Achieving verification on TikTok as an artist isn't about finding a secret hack, it's the natural result of building a strong, authentic brand.
-Focus meticulously on developing your artistic voice through consistent content, grow an engaged community that loves your work, and generate legitimate buzz outside of the platform.
-This sends a clear message to TikTok that you are a notable artist whose identity is worth protecting.
+Getting verified on TikTok as an artist isn't about finding a secret hack.
+It's about building a strong, authentic brand.
+Focus on developing your artistic voice with consistent content, growing an engaged community that loves your work, and generating legitimate buzz outside the platform.
+This clearly signals to TikTok that you are a notable artist whose identity is worth protecting.

-As artists, managing the constant demand for new content across multiple platforms while scheduling collaborations and live events can be overwhelming.
-As we built Postbase, we wanted to solve that exact problem by creating a tool that visualizes your entire content strategy on a simple calendar.
-Scheduling everything out for TikTok, Reels, and Shorts from one place helps ensure you stay consistent, allowing you to focus more energy on your art and less time juggling different apps.
+Managing the constant demand for new content across multiple platforms, scheduling collaborations, and live events can be overwhelming.
+To help streamline this, we built Postbase, a tool designed to visualize your entire content strategy on a simple calendar.
+Scheduling everything from TikTok, Reels, and Shorts in one place helps ensure consistency, so you can focus more on your art and less on juggling different apps.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.